A Quick Look at Vizio’s E-Series 60Hz (120Hz effective) Smart LED TV

 The E-Series is Vizio’s entry-level line of HDTVs and offers about the best bang for your buck in a 1080p display currently available.
-The level of performance vs. its budget friendly pricing, make it a great value for anyone looking for a quality 1080p high definition TV.
+The level of performance vs. its budget-friendly pricing makes it a great value for anyone looking for a quality 1080p high-definition TV.

 I must say I was thoroughly impressed by its overall picture quality for a display at such an affordable price.
-I’ll talk more on image quality later.
+I’ll talk more about image quality later.

-The build quality of this year’s E-Series is bit more robust than last year’s design.
+The build quality of this year’s E-Series is a bit more robust than last year’s design.
 The most notable improvement is in the TV’s stand.
-The E500i-B1 had a pedestal type stand that didn’t give the TV enough stability in my opinion, and left the display feeling a bit on the wobbly side.
+The E500i-B1 had a pedestal-type stand that didn’t give the TV enough stability in my opinion and left the display feeling a bit on the wobbly side.

-This year’s design features two angle or arch shaped feet placed at the ends of the display panel which gives the TV much better stability and is much more attractive than the previous design.
+This year’s design features two arch-shaped feet placed at the ends of the display panel which gives the TV much better stability and is much more attractive than the previous design.
 However, since the feet aren’t adjustable, you should consider the size of the cabinet surface you will place the TV on and be sure it’s large enough to accommodate this TV’s stand width.

-The displays bezel is very thin and measures only 0.47 inches, while the panel depth is just under 2-1/2″ measuring 2.4 inches thick.
-The screen’s semi-matte finish is illuminated by 12 zones of full-array LED’s for the sets backlighting and contains local dimming functionality.
+The TV’s bezel is very thin and measures only 0.47 inches, while the panel depth is just under 2-1/2″ measuring 2.4 inches thick.
+The screen’s semi-matte finish is illuminated by 12 zones of full-array LEDs for the TV’s backlighting and contains local dimming functionality.
 This design allows for better contrast and black level reproduction when compared to most edge-lit LED backlighting designs.

 The E50-C1’s Vizio Internet Apps Plus smart TV platform is very simplified and intuitive and provides a wide variety of apps for movies, TV shows, videos, news, sports, social media and much more.